14 apr

 Every ERP system that is user-friendly offers the option to search for data records using a quick search.
 The user can activate the search field via a button or a shortcut and search for a name or a number, for example.
 The possible hits displayed are continuously compared with the filter.

 The pricing policy when purchasing an ERP system is a very opaque matter.
-The word "purchase" alone is wrong at this point, as it is more of a buying process.
-In order to avoid over- and underestimations, we will illustrate here what the costs of an ERP system are made up of.
-However, the various factors that ultimately influence the price of an ERP solution are so variable that it is impossible to determine a single "true" price.
+The word „purchase“ alone is incorrect in this context, as it is more of a buying process.
+To avoid over- and underestimations, this illustrates the components of the costs for an ERP system.
+However, the various factors that ultimately influence the price of an ERP solution are so variable that it is impossible to determine a single „true“ price.

-In general, a distinction is made between internal and external cost factors that are incurred by the company when "acquiring" an ERP system.
+Generally, a distinction is made between internal and external cost factors that arise for a company when „acquiring“ an ERP system.

 More usability for ERP systems